 Key findings include:

 - More affordable housing needed.
 In Minnesota, there is critical need for housing particularly for extremely low-income renters, or renter households that earn at or under 30% of area median income (AMI).
 There are approximately 169,585 renter households in the state fall into this category; yet, there are only 64,238 affordable and available units at this income level across the state.
 This leaves a gap of 105,347 units needed for extremely low-income renters.

 - Homeownership disparities persist.
 Racial disparities in Minnesota are among the worst in the nation.
 While 77 percent of all white households own their home, 60 percent of Asian, 50 percent of Hispanic, 49 percent of Native American, and just 25 percent of Black households own their homes.

 - Housing costs are increasing.
 Housing costs continue to increase disproportionately to income.
-Between 2000 and 2019, the median renter income in Minnesota decreased by 1 percent, yet the median gross rent for the state increased by 14 percent.
+Between 2000 and 2019, the median renter income in Minnesota increased by just 1 percent, while median gross rent for the state increased by 14 percent.

 - Cost burden disparities magnified.
 The cost-burden disparity for renters and homeowners of color is stark.
 In Minnesota, 44 percent of white renters are cost burdened; in contrast, 58 percent of Black renters — 82,364 renter households — pay more than they can afford on housing.